-All requirements listed on the PRC must be reasonable and appropriate for the individual client.
+All requirements listed on the SSP must be reasonable and appropriate for the individual client.

-The PRC Self-Sufficiency Plan must be specific enough to provide direction for the client and must reflect careful analysis of the client's needs and potential.
+The SSP must be specific enough to provide direction for the client and must reflect careful analysis of the client's needs and potential.
 It must also be flexible enough to change as opportunities and situations warrant.
-Changes in occupational goals or activities to meet the client's work requirement require revisions to the Self-Sufficiency Plan or a new PRC signed by the client and the Worker.
-Each time the Self-Sufficiency Plan is revised, the client and the Worker must initial and date the changes.
-When a new PRC is completed, both must sign and date the form.
-The client must be provided with a copy of the PRC each time a new one is completed or a revision is made to an existing one.
+Changes in occupational goals or activities to meet the client's work requirement require revisions to the SSP.
+Each time the SSP is revised on a paper form, the client and the Worker must initial and date the changes.
+When a new SSP is completed, both must sign and date the form.
+The client must be provided with a copy of the SSP each time a new one is completed or a revision is made to an existing one.

-The PRC Self-Sufficiency Plan outlines the objectives and the steps needed to achieve self-sufficiency, as well as a time frame for the completion of program requirements.
+The SSP outlines the objectives and the steps needed to achieve self-sufficiency, as well as a time frame for the completion of program requirements.
 Specific duties are required.

 It may be possible for the client to achieve self-sufficiency without a document defining specific activities.
 However, clarifying goals and actions to reach the goals helps the client and Worker to focus on the most appropriate actions.
 This makes their efforts more productive.
-Although the primary concern should be the development of a meaningful Self-Sufficiency Plan, the PRC itself is helpful to the client in understanding the expectations.
-Committing the plan to writing also helps the Worker be more specific in his responsibilities.
+Although the primary concern should be the development of a meaningful SSP, the form itself is helpful to the client in understanding the expectations.
+Committing the plan to writing also helps the Worker be more specific about his responsibilities.
 By signing the PRC, each party agrees to fulfill his respective responsibilities.